Random8756/DGCM/README.md

 pip install -r requirements.txt
 ```

-**NOTE**: Before you run an DGCM-based experiment, please first modify the `starcraft.py` file to enable an `adjacency matrix` function.
+**NOTE**: Before you run a DGCM-based experiment, please first modify the `starcraft.py` file to enable an `adjacency matrix` function.
 An example is provide in `adj_matrix.py` file, you can copy it to `starcraft.py` file or write a function by yourself.

 ## Run an experiment